AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-modern-feature-stores.md

 ## The Training-Serving Skew Problem

 Training-serving skew is the core problem feature stores solve.
 Consider a churn prediction model trained with a feature `days_since_last_purchase`.
 During training, this is computed as `today - max(purchase_date)` from a historical purchase table.
-During inference, the same feature might be computed from a different table, with a different filter, or with a different date cutoff—producing a value that's close to but not exactly what the model was trained on.
+During inference, the same feature might be computed from a different table, with a different filter, or with a different date cutoff, producing a value that's close to but not exactly what the model was trained on.

 At scale, small inconsistencies in feature computation compound.
 A model trained with specific feature distributions performs worse in production because the production feature distributions don't match training.
-Debugging requires comparing feature computation code across pipeline boundaries—often owned by different teams.
+Debugging requires comparing feature computation code across pipeline boundaries, often owned by different teams.

 The feature store eliminates this by centralizing feature definitions.
 The feature registry holds the canonical computation logic.
 Training pipelines use the registry to generate training data.
 Serving infrastructure uses the registry to compute inference features.
 Both use the same code path for the same feature definition.